-The Probe Sleeve and Sleeve End Cap form an integral, working part of the Probe's measurement system, and MUST be fitted during calibration and measurement for correct operation.
-See section 2.3 for further details.
+The Probe sleeve and End Cap form an integral, working part of the Probe's optical and EC measurement system, and MUST be fitted during calibration and measurement for correct operation.

 10.2.
 Special Notes Concerning ISE Electrodes

 The high ionic concentration of pH calibration solutions (buffers), including RapidCal, can cause significant offsets in ISE electrodes.